 What support is available?

-Assessment and Accreditation staff are available to assist programs with program assessment reporting as well as with developing program learning outcomes for new or revised program proposals.
+Assessment staff are available to assist programs with program assessment reporting as well as with developing program learning outcomes for new or revised program proposals.
 Additionally, the Assessment Resources webpage includes OSU-specific information and other tools.